 Flowers in the genus Ulmus are bisexual.
 They appear clustered along the twigs in small drooping clusters of 3 to 5 in early spring before the leaves.
 Each flower is only 1/8 inch across on a 1/2 inch stalk, with a reddish-green calyx of 7 to 9 shallow lobes with hairy margins, 7 to 9 stamens with red anthers and a single white deeply divided style.
 The stalks elongate after pollination.
 They are cross pollinated by the wind.

 Seed: The fertile flowers form a flattened elliptical single seeded samara, about 3/8 to 1/2 inch long.
-These are brown at maturity and the papery wing of the samara is hairy on the edges.
+These are brown at maturity with a papery wing that is hairy on the edges.
 It hangs from the same elongated stalk as the flower.
 The tip of the samara has a notch with the points of the notch curving inward.
 These mature rapidly in late spring to early summer and are dispersed by the wind.
 They can germinate immediately.
 Seeds may be produced as early as 15 years of tree age, but 40 years is more normal.

 Habitat: American Elm likes full sun, fertile soil, but many soil types, and moist to mesic conditions.
 The root system is shallow and spreading but in dry soils a tap root will develop.
 It reproduces from seed and stump sprouts.
 Unfortunately the tree is susceptible to the Dutch Elm disease which has decimated local populations, including those in the Garden.
 See below.
 It was noted by Thomas Nuttall as far back as the early 19th Century that “the Elm is subject to many diseases, and attacked by many kinds of insects."